-Creating a member account in your organization - Amazon Organizations
+Creating a member account in an organization with Amazon Organizations - Amazon Organizations

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-An organization is a collection of Amazon Web Services accounts that you centrally manage.
-This page describes how to create Amazon Web Services accounts within your organization in Amazon Organizations.
+This topic describes how to create Amazon Web Services accounts within your organization in Amazon Organizations.
 For information about creating a single Amazon Web Services account, see the Getting Started Resource Center.

 Considerations before creating a member account

-Organizations automatically creates an IAM role for the member account
+Organizations automatically creates the IAM role OrganizationAccountAccessRole for the member account

-When you create a member account in your organization, Organizations automatically creates an Amazon Identity and Access Management (IAM) role OrganizationAccountAccessRole in the member account that enables users and roles in the management account to exercise full administrative control over the member account.
+When you create a member account in your organization, Organizations automatically creates the IAM role OrganizationAccountAccessRole in the member account that enables users and roles in the management account to exercise full administrative control over the member account.
 Any additional accounts attached to the same managed policy will be updated automatically whenever the policy gets updated.
 This role is subject to any service control policies (SCPs) that apply to the member account.

-Member accounts only be created in the root of an organization
+Member accounts can only be created in the root of an organization

-Member accounts in an organization can only be created in the root of an organization, and not in any other organizational units (OUs).
+Member accounts in an organization can only be created in the root of an organization.
 After you create a member account root of an organization, you can move it between OUs.
-For more information, see Moving accounts to an OU or between the root and OUs.
+For more information, see Moving accounts to an organizational unit (OU) or between the root and OUs with Amazon Organizations.

 Member accounts must opt in to receive marketing emails